Faculty

 Robynne K Chutkan, MD, FASGE, is Assistant Professor in the Division of Gastroenterology at Georgetown University Hospital in Washington, DC.
 She received her bachelor’s degree from Yale University and her medical degree from Columbia College of Physicians and Surgeons in New York.
 She completed her internship and residency in internal medicine at Columbia and also served as Chief Resident there.
 She completed her fellowship in gastroenterology at Mount Sinai Hospital in New York.
 In 2004, she founded the Digestive Center for Women in Chevy Chase, Maryland, which she runs in conjunction with her GI practice.
 She is board certified in internal medicine and gastroenterology by the American Board of Internal Medicine and the American Board of Gastroenterology, respectively.
 She has served on numerous committees for the American Society for Gastrointestinal Endoscopy (ASGE) and is currently on the Governing Board.
 She is the immediate Past Chair of the ASGE Training Committee.
 She served on the board of the Crohn’s and Colitis Foundation of America (CCFA) local chapter for several years as Vice President for Education and is still very active within the CCFA Chapter Medical Advisory Committee (CMAC).
 She is also on the Women’s Committee of the American Gastroenterological Association (AGA) and the American College of Gastroenterology (ACG).
 Her clinical areas of interest include inflammatory bowel diseases and video capsule endoscopy, as well as GI diseases in women.
 She has authored dozens of journal articles, abstracts and book chapters.
 She has been a featured lecturer throughout the United States and internationally, including in Santiago, Dubrovnik, Pamplona, Barbados and Capri.
 She has served as a medical consultant for Discovery Health channel and National Geographic as well as numerous pharmaceutical companies.

-James J. Cimino, MD
+James J. Cimino, M.D.

 Faculty, Department of Biochemistry